CyberVolcano/CS496-Cloud-Computing-Project/Progress.md

 Basic Rubric (How to Start) - D.L.
 Assuming we are taking the cloud route.
 1. Messaging Protocol
 - [ ] Cloud: Azure IoT Hub free tier.
-o	Local: Mosquitto (MQTT broker) installed in a container or on your machine.
+- Local: Mosquitto (MQTT broker) installed in a container or on your machine.
 2. Simulated Device Script
 - [ ] Python or Node.js program that sends random sensor readings at intervals.
 - [ ] Structure the data as JSON (e.g., { "temp": 22.5, "humidity": 60 }).
 3. Data Storage
-- [ ] Azure: Use Cosmos DB or Table Storage. o	Local: Try InfluxDB (time-series) or PostgreSQL.
+- [ ] Azure: Use Cosmos DB or Table Storage.
+-	Local: Try InfluxDB (time-series) or PostgreSQL.
 5. Visualization
 - [ ] Grafana or a custom front-end that queries your DB for the latest readings.
 5. Testing